kholodalabdulrhman7/StoreFood/README.md

 ## Customer stories
  - AS customer I can show the categries .
  - As customer I can show the Prouct, Price, Cooked by which families.
  - As customer I can add/delete the Product in the cart.
+ - AS customer I can add prouct  on favorite/rate .
  - As customer I can Show donate Product .
  - AS customer I can communicate with the Customer Services.

  | Component         | Permissions | Behavuior